xonsh/xontrib-template/README.md

 This template includes good pack of prebuilt files:

-* xontrib promotion instructions in the README
+* `README` with the info and xontrib promotion instructions
 * `setup.py` file to make and install PyPi package easily
 * `.gitattributes` file to enable Github syntax highlighting for `*.xsh` files
 * `.gitignore` file with standard list of directories to ignore
+* `.github/workflow/push-test.yml` to automatically test the code using Github Actions
 * `MANIFEST.in` file to make Conda feedstock easily
 * `LICENSE` file with standard MIT license
 * `requirements.txt` file to make reference to xonsh on Github and promote xontrib